kleinbottle/swanlotus/content/blogs/zero-one-two-many/zero-one-two-many.md

 [Tom Christiansen and Nathan Torkington]{.smallcaps} [@perlcookbook2003]
 :::
 \
-As has been observed above [@perlcookbook2003], in the context of computer programming, there are only three numbers worth being concerned about: zero, one, and many.
-And if you are into the arcana of ["regular expressions"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions) and ["pattern matching"](https://www.google.com/search?q=pattern+matching)---which is, incidentally, something done [implicitly]() every time you do a Google search, or look for a book at an online bookstore---that is very [sage](https://www.merriam-webster.com/dictionary/sage) advice.
+In the context of computer programming [@perlcookbook2003], there are only three numbers worth being concerned about: zero, one, and many.
+And if you are into the [arcana](https://en.wiktionary.org/wiki/arcana) of ["regular expressions"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions) and ["pattern matching"](https://www.google.com/search?q=pattern+matching)---which is something done [implicitly](https://www.dictionary.com/browse/implicitly) every time you do a Google search, or look for a book at an online bookstore---that is very [sage](https://www.merriam-webster.com/dictionary/sage) advice.
 But how serviceable is this [dictum](https://www.dictionary.com/browse/dictum) in everyday life?

 ## A real-life scenario